buildfirst/buildfirst/ch04/09_a-node-cluster/README.md

 One of the most appealing upsides of `cluster` is the fact that we didn't have to change `app.js` at all in order to make it clustered.
 Even if we had an application listening on a port with the `http` module, `cluster` would be smart enough to allow the web application to continue to work _even through process termination_ (as long as there are _other workers_ to hand the load off to), acting sort of like a load balancer.

 Since Node runs on a single thread, `cluster` will run optimally when we use as many worker processes as cores our CPU has.
 In practice, if you just want to _vastly improve_ the resilience of your Node app, using two worker processes will be enough.
-If you want to tune the server for heavy load (many HTTP requests/sec), then additional measures, such as configuring [nginx](http://nginx.com/) to server static assets, might be necessary.
+If you want to tune the server for heavy load (many HTTP requests/sec), then additional measures, such as configuring an [nginx](http://nginx.com/) proxy to serve static assets (also reducing the strain on the `node` processes), might be necessary.

 You can read all about the [native cluster API](http://nodejs.org/api/cluster.html) in the Node.js documentation.